dalehassinger/Blog/unlocking-the-potential-vmware-aria-operations-powerblock-2023-10/index.md

 ###### A Comprehensive Guide:

-[Christopher Kusek](https://www.linkedin.com/in/christopherkusek/) and I recorded this PowerBlock video to show the vCommunity some of the new VMware Aria Operations features that customers are asking about and using.
-Watch this video to learn some VMware Aria Operations Tips/Tricks.
+[Christopher Kusek](https://www.linkedin.com/in/christopherkusek/) and I teamed up to create this PowerBlock video, aimed at showcasing some of the new VMware Aria Operations features that have been in high demand among customers.
+In this video, we'll be sharing valuable VMware Aria Operations Tips and Tricks.

-This PowerBlock Agenda was created by conversations we had with VMware Customers.
-When the customers said, “We didn’t know you could do that”, we knew it was time to do a PowerBlock to share our answers with the vCommunity.
+Our PowerBlock Agenda was inspired by conversations with VMware customers.
+When they expressed their surprise by saying, 'We didn't know you could do that,' we recognized the need to create this PowerBlock to share our insights with the vCommunity.

-Take some time and watch the video.
-We know you will learn some new Tip/Tricks.
+We invite you to take a moment to watch the video, as we're confident you'll discover some insightful new tips and tricks to enhance your VMware Aria experience.

+---

 ###### Video Content:
 * Learn how to set a home Dashboard and give some examples